What are the Columbus, Ohio Contractor License Bonds?

 Those who have excellent credit scores will be eligible to pay for a very low bond premium or just 1% of the bond amount!

 If you want to find out what you need to pay, get your FREE quote here today!

 What are the bond conditions?

-- The bond should be issued by a surety bond company who is licensed to conduct business in the State of Ohio such as Surety Bond Authority
+- The bond should be issued by a surety bond company that is licensed to conduct business in the State of Ohio such as Surety Bond Authority

 - The bond should be made payable to the City of Columbus

 - The Contractor/Principal will abide by Chapter 33 and Chapter 41 of the Columbus City Codes, the rules and regulations of the Department of Building and Zoning Services, state laws, and other rules that govern contractors in Ohio

 - If the Contractor/Principal commits a valid violation or causes a loss or damage to the property that he or she is responsible for, the aggrieved party may be eligible to file a claim on the bond